abodelot/angular-lightbox/README.md

 });
 ```

-In your view, declare the `lightbox` on any element, and use the `lightbox-trigger` class on any child element to trigger the lightbox opening.
+In your view, use the `lightbox` attribute on any element, and use the `lightbox-trigger` class on any child element to trigger the lightbox opening.

 Example:
 ```html